soham4abc/postman-docs/src/pages/docs/collaborating-in-postman/public-workspaces.md

 > Team members will receive an email and in-app notification when added to a public workspace.

-To remove any team member, click the trash icon near the person you want to remove, and select **Remove User From Team**.
+To remove any team member, click the trash icon next to the individual you want to remove from the workspace, and select **Remove User From Team**.

 <img alt="Remove team members for a public workspace" src="https://assets.postman.com/postman-docs/remove-member-public-workspace.jpg"/>